mazinggom/landmarks/README.md

-SwiftUI Tutorial - Landmark
+SwiftUI Tutorial - Landmarks
 =================================

 SwiftUI is a modern way to declare user interfaces for any Apple platform.
 Create beautiful, dynamic apps faster than ever before.
 This tutorial guides you through building Landmarks — an app for discovering and sharing the places you love.